sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Add Columns
 ==========

-Fire Insights provide processors to cast data type from one type to another.
+Sparkflows provide processors to cast data type from one type to another.

-Add Columns Processors in Fire Insights
+Add Columns Processors in Sparkflows
 ----------------------------------------